77 Park Lane (film)

 77 Park Lane is a 1931 British thriller film directed by Albert de Courville and starring Dennis Neilson-Terry, Betty Stockfeld and Malcolm Keen.
-It is based on a 1928 play of the same name by Walter Hackett, and was shot at Walton Studios.
-A French-language version 77 Rue Chalgrin and a Spanish-language version Between Night and Day were made at the same time.
+It was written by Michael Powell and Reginald Berkeley based on a 1928 play of the same name by Walter Hackett, and was shot at Walton Studios.
+A French-language version, 77 Rue Chalgrin, and a Spanish-language version, Between Night and Day, were made at the same time.

 Premise

 At an upmarket gambling house in Park Lane, a woman tries to save her brother from ruin.